Psych Out (NCIS): Plot

 Dr. Robert Banks, a prominent Navy psychologist, is found dead from an apparent suicide, and happens to be one of Dr. Cranston's patients.
 Cranston believes that Banks was murdered, and the team finds evidence that her suspicions are correct.
 They then begin investigating Banks' work as a psychological warfare agent.
 However, the Psy Ops Director, Dr. Samantha Ryan, is reluctant to give Gibbs any useful information, however she does point Gibbs towards Former Marine Kyle Baxter, who Dr. Banks had discharged from the navy for psychological issues.
 Upon investigation into Banks' life, the team discover that someone was using PsyOps techniques to destroy him, such as replacing his medicine with poisonous substances.

 Gibbs begins to suspect that they are being manipulated by Ryan, especially when Dr Cranston points out Ryan uses PsyOps techniques to manipulate almost everyone she meets.
-When she refuses to provide anything beyond Baxter, Giibs starts believing that Ryan is hiding something: a suspicion confirmed when he discovers that Ryan has bugged his basement.
+When she refuses to provide anything beyond Baxter, Gibbs starts believing that Ryan is hiding something: a suspicion confirmed when he discovers that Ryan has bugged his basement.
 To throw her off, Ryan discovers Gibbs waiting for her outside where her son goes to school, which is supposed to be classified information.
 Furious that her private life is compromised, Ryan complains to Director Vance but Gibbs reveals her bugging his home.
 Further evidence comes to light which puts Baxter as the prime suspect, seeking revenge for his discharge by manipulating Banks' life, but when Baxter is eventually tracked down, he reveals NCIS has been fed false information by PsyOps: he has been working as a CI for the DEA for over a year, and has been under 24/7 surveillance.

 Ryan then approaches Gibbs at his home, and in return for him keeping her son's whereabouts a secret gives Gibbs the necessary clues to solve the case.
 The team finds out that Banks was murdered by his daughter, who wanted the money from his life insurance policy, and one of Banks' co-workers who she seduced into helping her.
 They proceed to arrest the pair, who try to pin the blame on the other.

 Afterwards, Ryan calls Gibbs in the middle of the night, telling him that he has a special gift for making people feel safe, and asks him out for breakfast, to which he replies that he knows a diner that is open 24 hours.